Canon 100D vs G1X Mark II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in March 2013 and February 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in March 2013 and February 2014.
 The 100D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an 1.5-inch (G1X Mark II) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G1X Mark II provides 13 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the G1X Mark II provides 13 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Canon G1 X Mark II.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is notably smaller (19 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the G1X Mark II are weather-sealed.